michael-milette/moodle-filter_filtercodes/README.md

 * {sectionid} or %7Bsectionid%7D : Display the section ID (not to be confused with the section number).
 * {sectionname} : Display the section name in which the activity is located.
 * {coursecontacts}: List of course contacts with links to their profiles, email address or messaging or phone number, and their user description (there are settings for these).
 Note: This tag was formerly called {courseteachers}.
-* {coursegradepercent}: Displays the current accumulated course grade of the student.
 * {mygroups}: Displays a list of groups to which you are a member.

 Also, see Courses section below.